-(i) Parties shall [identify and implement] [analyze] measures to prevent, mitigate and manage potential adverse effects of the [planned] [proposed] [authorized] activities under their jurisdiction or control [to avoid significant adverse impacts, and submit a written record of such measures to the Scientific and Technical Body] [as part of the environmental impact assessment conducted under the provisions of this Part.
-Such measures may include the identification of alternatives to the [planned] [proposed] activity under their jurisdiction or control].
+(i) Parties shall [ensure that][identify] [analyze] measures to prevent, mitigate, and manage [(or offset)] potential adverse effects of the [planned] [proposed] activities under their jurisdiction or control are identified and analysed to avoid significant adverse impacts.
+Such measures may include consideration of alternatives to the [planned] [proposed] activity under their jurisdiction or control].

-(ii) Where appropriate, these measures are incorporated into an environmental management plan or system and alternative options are found, which include locational or technological options, alternatives to the [planned] [proposed] activity and the no-action alternative;
+(ii) Parties shall ensure that, where appropriate, these measures are incorporated into an environmental management plan;

 (e) Public notification and consultation in accordance with article 34;

-(f) Preparation, consideration, review and publication of an environmental impact assessment report in accordance with article 35;
+(f) Preparation and publication of an environmental impact assessment report in accordance with article 35;

-[(g) Decision-making in accordance with article 38.]

-[2.
-Joint environmental impact assessments may be conducted, in particular for activities under the jurisdiction or control of [small island] developing States.]
+2. Parties may conduct joint environmental impact assessments, in particular for activities under the jurisdiction or control of [small island] developing States.

+Option 1

 [3.
-A Party may designate a third party to conduct an environmental impact assessment required under this Agreement.
-Such a third party may be drawn from the pool of experts created pursuant to paragraph 4 below.
-Environmental impact assessments conducted by such a third party must be submitted to the [Party, to be forwarded for review by the Scientific and Technical Body and decision-making by the Conference of the Parties] [Party for review and decision-making].]
+A Party may designate a third party to conduct [assist with the conduct of] an environmental impact assessment required under this Agreement.
+Such a third party may be drawn from the [roster] of experts created pursuant to paragraph 4 below.
+Environmental impact assessments conducted by such a third party must be submitted to the Party for review and decision-making.]

 [4.
-A pool of experts shall be created under the Scientific and Technical Body.
-Parties with capacity constraints may commission those experts to conduct and evaluate screenings and environmental impact assessments for [planned] [proposed] activities under their jurisdiction or control.]
+A [roster] of experts [may][shall] be [identified by][created unde]r the Scientific and Technical Body.
+Parties with capacity constraints may [commission][request advice and assistance from] those experts to conduct and evaluate screenings and environmental impact assessments for a[planned] [proposed] activity under their jurisdiction or control.]

+Option 2

+3. A roster of experts [may] [shall] be [identified by][created under] the Scientific and Technical Body.
+Parties with capacity constraints may [commission] [request advice and assistance from] those experts to conduct environmental impact assessments for a [planned] [proposed] activity under their jurisdiction or control.
+The Party that [commissioned][requested the advice and assistance] shall [ensure that such environmental impact assessments are submitted to the Party for review and decision-making] [forward such environmental impact assessments for review by the Scientific and Technical Body and decision-making by the Conference of the Parties.